 The coast is a finite resource and the New Zealand Coastal Policy Statement 2010 recognises and promotes the efficient use of the coastal environment.
 Consolidating activities into areas, encouraging multiple and public structures and requiring developments to occur without lengthy delays are some ways in which efficient use can be made of the coast environment.
-The removal of abandoned or redundant structures also frees up the coast for other users.
+The removal of abandoned or redundant structures also frees up the coast for other users and reduces environmental and aesthetic impacts.